NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

 Supported Drivers
 =================

 The driver and coupling layer is found under **drivers/** directory.
-The current implementation only supports NUOPC driver but the standalone driver (`UFS Land Driver <https://github.com/barlage/ufs-land-driver>`_) can be also moved to here.

 Within the **drivers/nuopc/** directory, the following files are found,